 AMIR students benefit from a high-level education and research environment including access to advanced research laboratories.
 High-quality internships, together with mandatory international and intersectoral mobility, ensure that students gain the practical experience and skills necessary to make a difference as a recycling professional.

-The first year of the Master programme takes place at the University of Bordeaux or NOVA University Lisbon.
+The first year of the Master program takes place at the University of Bordeaux in France, University of Miskolc in Hungary or at NOVA University Lisbon in Portugal.
 Students learn about general and technical aspects of the raw materials value chain (general chemistry, material science, the lifecycle of materials), as well as about the main learning outcomes expected from an EIT-Labelled programme: sustainability, intellectual transformation, value judgments (ethical, scientific and sustainability challenges), creativity, innovation, leadership and entrepreneurship.

 Innovation and Entrepreneurship Training

 As an EIT-Labelled programme, the AMIR Master integrates high-level training on entrepreneurship and innovation into its curriculum, giving students the skills that they need to become game-changers in the recycling sector.

 During year 1, the Leading Innovation and Entrepreneurship module focuses on market/customer orientation and cooperation with stakeholders.
 You will learn to develop and apply Customer/User focus thinking as well as how to identify and cooperate with stakeholders.
 The objective is to train the entrepreneurs of tomorrow, able to create innovative projects, understand problems, detect needs and devise solutions.

 The University of Bordeaux works closely with the incubator ‘IRA’ and with the technology transfer organization ‘AST’.
 These are open to AMIR students and interact closely with the university’s laboratories, in which all AMIR students spend 8 weeks during internships.